heimlich1024/OD_CopyPasteExternal/README.md

 ### 3DS Max (tested 2015+)

 Preliminary Paste script to be called from the Max Script Editor (see .py for instructions)

+### Sketchup

+Copy the contents of the paste script into the Ruby Console Window in Sketchup

 # FAQ
 * How do I report an issue ?